Exodus 36:1-7

 The skilled workers begin the Lord’s commanded work, and Israel’s generosity becomes so abundant that Moses stops the people from bringing more.

-5 They spoke to Moses, saying, “The people have brought much more than enough for the service of the work which Yahweh commanded to make.”
+5 and said to Moses, “The people are bringing more than enough for doing the work the LORD has commanded us to do.”

-6 Moses gave a commandment, and they caused it to be proclaimed throughout the camp, saying, “Let neither man nor woman make anything else for the offering for the sanctuary.”
-So the people were restrained from bringing.
+6 After Moses had given an order, they sent a proclamation throughout the camp: “No man or woman should make anything else as an offering for the sanctuary.”
+So the people were restrained from bringing more,

 The skilled workers begin the LORD’s commanded work, and Israel’s generosity becomes so abundant that Moses stops the people from bringing more.